vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/2_PHILOSOPHY/3_CATEGORIES_OF_ABHASAVADA.md

 BUDDHI COMPARED.

 Thus, there is an agreement between the Sārkhya and the Trika on the conception of Buddhi so far as it is a common meeting place of both, the light of the puruṣa from one side and the reflection of the external object from the other.
 They, however, fundamentally differ on the nature of the source of internal light.
-According to the former, it is the pure self, śuddha puruṣa) that casts its light on buddhi; but, according to the latter, it is one that is affected by two impurities, āņava and kārma malas.
+According to the former, it is the pure self, śuddha puruṣa) that casts its light on buddhi; but, according to the latter, it is one that is affected by two impurities, āṇava and kārma malas.
 Further, according to the former, it is not objective (asamvedya), but, according to the latter, being an instrument of knowledge, it is knowable, like any other instrument such as the mind.

 AHANKĀRA.
 It is a product of the buddhi.
 It is nothing but the identification of the limited self with the buddhi and consequent attribution of the latter's activity to itself.
 Its distinctive function is to control the five vital airs within the system and so the life itself.
 It is distinct from self consciousness (ahambhāva), because while the latter is purely subjective (svātma matra visrānti satattvah) and, therefore, without any objective reference; the former is due to superimposition of the self on the buddhi'.